The 310 Shake is one of the leading brands of meal replacement protein shakes on Amazon that is keto-friendly.

 But, if you aren’t vegan, I would recommend Perfect Keto’s Whey Protein Powder.
 It can be used as a meal replacement shakes or as a base in more calorie-rich smoothies.

 It’s high in protein and doesn’t have any of these extra “secret” ingredients.
-And, if you’re looking to weight loss, the added MCTs will help you burn more fat and give you a boost of energy that won’t mess with your liver.
+And, if you’re looking for weight loss, the added MCTs will help you burn more fat and give you a boost of energy that won’t mess with your liver.

 That being said, if you chose to get the 310 Shake, I advise getting it from Amazon or through GNC distributors.